 The information provided by you in the life certificate will ensure that you are receiving the compensation you are entitled to.

-Every year we issue a letter with a life certificate to anyone who cannot be identified by the electronic exchange that takes place with certain countries.
-Starting in 2022, we will issue the letter during the summer.
+Every year we therefore send out a letter with a life certificate to anyone who cannot be identified by the electronic exchange that takes place with certain countries.
+Starting in 2022, we will send out the letter during the summer.

 Submit your life certificate

-You can use your electronic ID to log in to My pages and digitally approve your life certificate.
+You can use your electronic ID to log into My pages and digitally approve your life certificate (information in Swedish).

 If you do not have an electronic ID, please submit your life certificate, signed and stamped by an authorised agency, using the e-service below.

-- If you do not hear anything from us, this means that we have received your life certificate and have approved it.
+- If you do not hear anything from us, it means that we have received your life certificate and have approved it.
 We will contact you if we need more information.

 - If you do not submit your life certificate, your payments will be stopped until we have received your certificate.

-- If you submit the life certificate digitally, you do not need to send us the signed and stamped life certificate on paper.
+- If you leave the life certificate digitally, you do not need to send us the signed and stamped life certificate in paper form.

 Have you not received a letter from us?

-If you have not received a life certificate, it may be because we have issued the life certificate yet.
+If you have not received a life certificate, it may be because we have not sent out the life certificate yet.
 Check when we send it to the country you live in.When do we send letters with a life certificate

 It may also be due to the fact that we collect the data digitally from the country you live in, or that you have changed your address and forgotten to notify the Swedish Pensions Agency.

 If you have not received a life certificate, you can download the form here.
-It is important that you read the information on how to fill in the life certificate.
+It is important that you read the information on how to fill out the life certificate.